-A film director visualizes how a script can be brought to life and oversees the technical aspects of making a film.
+Film directors visualize how scripts can be brought to life and oversee the technical aspects of making films.
 They tell cast and crew members in a production what to do and oversee the overall production process.
-These individuals must be able to manage large groups of highly creative people.
+These individuals manage large groups of highly creative people.
 The industry is very competitive making finding success difficult.
 In addition, working with other highly creative people may involve a certain amount of job stress.
 While available jobs and work hours often vary, work is available on a full-time basis.

 Becoming a film director may include attending film school and working up from a production assistant or lower-level team member.
-Not all aspiring directors find success in the industry.
 The following table outlines common requirements to become a film director as reported by the U.S. Bureau of Labor Statistics (BLS):

 |Degree Level||Varies; many directors have a bachelor's degree|